-- Enrolled full-time in a primary or secondary school located in an ESA Member State or in Canada, Latvia, Lithuania, Slovenia, or Malta - Homeschooled (certified by the National Ministry of Education or delegated authority in an ESA Member State or in Canada, Latvia, Lithuania, Slovenia, or Malta) - A member of a club or after-school group, such as Code Club, CoderDojo, or Scouts, located in an ESA Member State or in Canada, Latvia, Lithuania, Slovenia, or Malta
+- Enrolled full-time in a primary or secondary school located in an ESA Member State, Canada, Latvia, Lithuania, Slovakia, Slovenia, or Malta - Homeschooled (certified by the National Ministry of Education or delegated authority in an ESA Member State, Canada, Latvia, Lithuania, Slovakia, Slovenia, or Malta) - A member of a club or after-school group, such as Code Club, CoderDojo, or Scouts, located in an ESA Member State, Canada, Latvia, Lithuania, Slovakia, Slovenia, or Malta

-One teacher/mentor may supervise a maximum of five teams per year.
+One mentor may supervise a maximum of five teams per year.
 If one or more of a mentor's teams reach Phase 2 of the challenge, the mentor will receive one Astro Pi kit.
-If you are determined to co-mentor more than five teams, you need to find another teacher or mentor who can be the main point of contact and have that person apply with the extra teams!

-There is no limit to the number of teams a school or club can enter.
-Each team can only submit one entry, and each student can only be part of one team.
+There is no limit to the number of teams a school or club can enter but each team can only submit one entry, and each participant can only be part of one team.

 All submissions must be in English.

-ESA Member States:
+1ESA Member States: